OCA/purchase-workflow/purchase_order_product_recommendation/README.rst

 for the current supplier, which results in an easy to use hint to improve the purchase workflow.

+If you want a better mobile usability, the module is ready to use with the 'web_widget_numeric_step' module.
+Just install it and you will get a better numeric input experience.

 **Table of contents**

 .. contents::